Artist Statement

-Vivian Krishnan is a multimedia artist with works that cross the vast stage of storytelling, from designing costumes for theatrical characters to writing and illustrating diverse children’s books.
-Vivian’s focus is creating accessible work and centering stories of minoritized people.
-She approaches subjects regarding mixed-race identity, colonization of the Global South, sustainability in art and the environment, all while reclaiming ancestral craft through costumes, textiles, and printmaking.
+I am a mixed media artist with works that cross the vast stage of storytelling, from designing costumes for theatrical characters to writing and illustrating diverse children’s books.
+My work centers around memories, cultural exploration, and investigating feelings.
+I approach subjects regarding mixed-race identity, colonization, sustainability in art, and the environment, all while reclaiming ancestral craft through costumes, textiles, printmaking, and storytelling.

 Photograph by Parker Burr